tooploox/taxonify_gui/manual/data_upload_dialog/README.md

 5. Upload state.
 It can be one of:
  - `initialized` - initial state for uploading process.
 Upload package is in that state until the upload is completed (transition into `uploaded`) or fails (transition into `failed`).
  - `uploaded` - upload package is in that state when uploading is successfully completed.
 It will transition from that state to `processing` when there are free processing units to handle it.
- - `processing` - in this state the upload of the package is being processed - during this stage images from the package are being added to the system.
+ - `processing` - in this state the uploaded package is being processed - during this stage images from the package are being added to the system.
 If the process is successful, upload state transitions into `finished`.
 If the process fails at any stage, the state transitions to `failed`.
  - `finished` - one of two possible final states for package upload.
 Package in that stage was added to the system successfully.
  - `failed` - one of two possible final states for package upload.
 Package in that state is not compliant with supported formats or is broken.
 6. Details button.
 Clicking on that button transfers the user to upload details view.